34South/linkr/README.md

 It also checks that the target URL is functional before redirecting.
 This way you can opt to show your own error pages.

-Speaking of which, there are 2:

-* error_l.html - served up when the remote target is bung
-* error_s.html - served up when the short link / path cannot be found in the database

 It requires the following environment vars:

 ```ini